xtqqczze/JosefPihrt-Orang/docs/cli/move-command.md

 The amount of information to display in the log\.
 Allowed values are q\[uiet\], m\[inimal\], n\[ormal\], d\[etailed\] and di\[agnostic\]\.

+## Use Redirected Input

+Piped output from a previous command will be treated as a list of paths separated by newlines.

 *\(Generated with [DotMarkdown](http://github.com/JosefPihrt/DotMarkdown)\)*